 Another part of becoming a trustworthy voice in the cannabis industry is being able to track where you’ve been and what you’ve done.
 Keeping rigorous records of all your advertising activities is part of the NACB’s standards, encouraging the tracking of all “advertisements, expenditures, and audience composition data for a period of no less than two years.”

 Documenting advertising activities is also hugely valuable in giving you a picture of what is and isn’t working when it comes to advertising spend.
 It’s called split testing — this allows you to target ads to particular groups, pick out the most engaging formats and messages, and produce more of those kinds of ads.

 That’s what we care about at Vana.
 Testing your ads can be tricky and overwhelming on your own — but we can handle this for you with our in-house technology solution, giving you immediate insights to increase your bottom line.

 7. Forget about television, print, radio, and events.

-Compliance aside, digital advertising gives you a greater ability to screen and test the effectiveness of your ads and target audience members who will be more inclined to buy your product.
+With the help of Vana's age-gating and geofencing technology, your brand can ensure that all its advertisements are shown to viewers who are of age.
+Compliance aside, digital advertising gives your brand a greater ability to screen and test the effectiveness of your ads and target individuals who will be more inclined to buy your product.

 Sticking by the NACB’s guidelines is a big job, but it’s vital if you want to become a trusted and ethical supplier of cannabis products.
 At Vana we can help you keep track easily.
 We cover all the legal bases so you don’t have to worry about it, while lending efficiency to your ad dollars by targeting the right consumers at the right time.